A Night Out In Nottingham

 J. Annie’s Burger Shack.
 Yes, Yes, Yes.
 That’s not me doing my Meg Ryan impression, that’s me putting ticks in the boxes of my imaginary perfect burger joint checklist (that’s a real thing btw) If you take yours with marshmallows, jam, yorkshire pudding or plain old cheddar, no worries – your taste will be catered for & in a fab atmosphere reminiscent of our New England road trip a few years ago.

 K. Das Kino.
 Gooood pizza and other dough related delicacies eaten amidst table tennis tables (and their players) Warning: could result in indigestion, don’t ignore the age-old chinese proverb: not to ping-pong on full stomach.

 L. Jamie’s Italian.
 A gorgeous 18th Century merchants house for your eye’s to wander upon whilst you consider whether to order a plank or the squid.
 Seasonal and not your typical Italian menu.
 We’re talking pumpkin ravioli with crushed Amoretti biscuits, not tuna pasta bake.
 Super friendly service too!

 M. Barburito.
 If you don’t want a sit down meal but require a tasty parcel of Mexican deliciousness to line the stomach walls for the next cocktail, walk no further.

-So, there you have it, an extensive list but not an exhaustive one.
+So, there you have it, an extensive, but not exhaustive list of the best bars and places to eat in Nottingham.
 I’ve heard great things about a few new places in town and maybe they’ll make the favourites list one day but until then, rest assured we’ve done our research – the hips don’t lie!
 And don’t let me catch you in the fountains with a can of Newcastle Brown, there’s no excuse now.

 What do you think to my list?
 Have I missed one of your favourites?
 Please leave me a comment and let me know – I’m always up for a good recommendation!